Transitional Presidential Council: Authority and mandate

-Under the terms of the decree of 12 April, the Transitional Presidential Council will exercise functions of the office of president until such time as a new president is elected and inaugurated.
-Its mandate to act concludes on 7 February 2026.
-The TPC's authority extends to the appointment of a prime minister and government and Henry has agreed to resign from the office of prime minister at such time as the TPC designates someone else to hold the office.
+Under the terms of the decree of 12 April, the Transitional Presidential Council exercised functions of the office of president until such time as a new president was elected and inaugurated.
+Its mandate to act concluded on 7 February 2026.
+The TPC's authority extends to the appointment of an acting prime minister and government and Henry has agreed to resign from the office of prime minister at such time as the TPC designates someone else to hold the office.